ass1or/Corporate-Asset-Management-SQL/README.md

 All data, names, and identifiers used in this repository are fictional and anonymized.

 The goal of the project was to bridge academic database design with practical security, auditability, and IAM-oriented thinking used in real organizations.

-## How to Run
-1.Clone the repository.

-2. Import corporate_assets.sql into your MySQL server.

-3. Run the test procedures located at the bottom of the SQL file to simulate employee hiring/firing.